Nadine Gordimer

 Nadine Gordimer (20 November 1923 – 13 July 2014) was a South African writer and political activist.
-She received the Nobel Prize in Literature in 1991, recognized as a writer "who through her magnificent epic writing has ... been of very great benefit to humanity".
+She received the Nobel Prize in Literature in 1991, recognised as a writer "who through her magnificent epic writing has ... been of very great benefit to humanity".

+Gordimer was one of the most honoured female writers of her generation.
+She received the Booker Prize for The Conservationist (1974), and the Central News Agency Literary Award for The Conservationist, Burger's Daughter (1979) and July's People (1981).

 Gordimer's writing dealt with moral and racial issues, particularly apartheid in South Africa.
-Under that regime, works such as Burger's Daughter and July's People were banned.
-She was active in the anti-apartheid movement, joining the African National Congress during the days when the organization was banned, and gave Nelson Mandela advice on his famous 1964 defence speech at the trial which led to his conviction for life.
-She was also active in HIV/AIDS causes.
+Under that regime, works such as Burger's Daughter were banned.
+She was active in the anti-apartheid movement, joining the African National Congress during the days when the organisation was banned, and gave Nelson Mandela advice on his famous 1964 defence speech at the trial which led to his conviction for life.
+She later became active in HIV/AIDS causes.

 Early life

-Gordimer was born near Springs, Gauteng, an East Rand mining town outside Johannesburg.
-She was the second daughter of her parents.
-Her father, Isidore Gordimer, was a Lithuanian Jewish immigrant watchmaker from Žagarė (then Russian Empire, now Lithuania), and her mother, Hannah "Nan" (Myers) Gordimer, was from London.
-Her mother was from an assimilated family of Jewish origins; Gordimer was raised in a secular household.
+Gordimer was born to Jewish parents near Springs, an East Rand mining town outside Johannesburg.
+She was the second daughter of Isidore Gordimer (1887–1962), a Lithuanian Jewish immigrant watchmaker from Žagarė (then part of the Russian Empire), and Hannah "Nan" (née Myers) Gordimer (1897–1973), a British Jewish immigrant from London.
+Her father was raised with an Orthodox Jewish education before immigrating with his family to South Africa at the age of 13.
+Her mother was from an established family and came to South Africa at the age of 6 with her parents.
+Gordimer was raised in a secular household.
+Her mother was not religiously observant, and mostly assimilated, whereas her father maintained a membership of the local Orthodox synagogue and attended once a year for the Yom Kippur services.